User Guide

 -

-deletes the 1st resident in the resident list.
+rdel 1deletes the 1st resident in the resident list.

 Room Management

-Why do room commands start with o
+Why do room commands start with o?

-Room commands are prefixed with o
+Room commands are prefixed with o as r is taken up by Resident commands.

-is the second character in Room.
+o is the second character in Room.

 Rooms are always sorted in ascending order by room number in all views.